dpnolan/pandemic/README.md

 __Files__
 * Presentation files are given in Keynote, Powerpoint and PDF<br>
-* PyMC notebooks 1 to 4 are in IPYNB and static copies in HTML.
+* PYMC directory holds PyMC notebooks 1 to 4 are in IPYNB and static copies in HTML.
 Created and run in Conda on Windows 11 workstation. <br>
-* cmdpystan notebooks are in IPYNB and static copies also.
+* STAN directory holds STAN models.  cmdpystan notebooks are in IPYNB and static copies also.
 Created and run in Windows Subsystem for Linux on Windows 11 workstation. <br>
 * Datasets are in the Notebook directories too <br>
 * Important papers used for data and methodology guidance are included in the directory Papers <br>